senecajs/senecajs.org/README.md

 ![logo](./src/files/assets/seneca-logo.png)
-> A Node.js toolkit for Micro-Service Architectures
+> A Node.js toolkit for micro service architectures

 #senecajs.org
 This repo contains the documentation website for [Seneca.js][].
 This documentation is available at